MakeSchool-Tutorials/Makestagram-Swift-V3/P07-Managing-User-Accounts/content.md

 This isn't what we expected!
 When we log in with an existing `FIRUser` we want it to enter the if clause that prints `User already exists \(userDict.debugDescription)`.

-Can you guess why our code isn't working like we expect it to?
+**Question:** Can you guess why our code isn't working like we expect it to?

-If you open your Firebase overview in your browser and click on the database tab, you'll notice that it's currently empty.
+**Answer:** If you open your Firebase overview in your browser and click on the database tab, you'll notice that it's currently empty.
 Even when we sign up with new users, our database still remains empty.

-Our current code reads from the `users/#{uid}` relative path to see if a user JSON object exists in the database, but because we never write any data when users first sign up with `FIRAuth`, and reads from the Firebase database will always return `nil`.
+Our current code reads from the `users/#{uid}` relative path to see if a user JSON object exists in the database.
+However we never write any data when users first sign up with `FIRAuth`, thus any reading from the Firebase database will always return `nil`.

 We'll fix this by handling the new user login flow in the next section, but before we move on, we'll first refactor some of the code that we've written.